investigato/merton/README.md

 - WinRS `cd` is client-side tracked, the working directory is set at shell creation per command.
 Pipes and redirects require explicit `cmd /c`.
 - Upload/download over WinRS is not yet supported.
-- Kerberos keepalive not implemented — long sessions may timeout.
+- Kerberos keepalive not implemented so long sessions may timeout.

 ---

 ## AI Disclosure

 Yup, I used a "you're a senior dev mentor and coach" prompted AI partner to talk architecture, rabbit holes, hunting buggies, and the occasional "no that's wrong and here's why."
 The latter worked both ways, C-Lo hallucinates like a boss sometimes.
 All code was written and understood by this actual human and I didn't give it write permissions on these files.
-Except the stuff in the 3rd party libraries...that's on their devs.
-Crappy code is investigato's fault.
+The 3rd party libraries...that's on their devs.
+Crappy code here is investigato's fault.

 ---